European Parliament begins voting for new president | DW | 03.07.2019

 The first round of voting saw lawmakers choosing between four candidates for the European Parliament presidency.

-The S&D candidate, Italian lawmaker David Sassoli, is the favorite going into the vote on Wednesday, after securing the support from the center-right EPP as well as the liberals.
+The S&D candidate, Italian lawmaker David-Maria Sassoli, is the favorite going into the vote on Wednesday, after securing the support from the center-right EPP as well as the liberals.

 He will face off against German Greens MEP Ska Keller, whose grouping in parliament made significant gains in elections in May.